Middle East to be focus of Biden National Security Council meeting - Psaki | Law-Order

 Middle East to be focus of Biden National Security Council meeting - Psaki

-U.S. President Joe Biden will meet on Friday with his National Security Council to discuss the Middle East, but no policy decisions will be taken, White House spokeswoman Jen Psaki said.
+Members of U.S. President Joe Biden's National Security Council will meet on Friday to discuss the Middle East, but no policy decisions will be taken, White House spokeswoman Jen Psaki said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)